matheustsdev/matheustsdev/README.md

 <br/>

 - 🌱 I'm learning ReactJs and NextJs,
-- 👨🏽‍🎓 I'm studying computer science at IFCE,
+- 👨🏽‍🎓 I'm studying computer science college at IFCE and learning a little bit of Python there,
 - 📚 I am currently also studying on the Ignite React track at Rockeatseat,
-- 🔎 I'm looking for my first profisional oportunity in development,
+- 🔎 I'm looking for my first profisional opportunity as developer,
 - 👨‍🦱 Pronouns: Him/His.

 <br/>